 AWARDS: Each member will receive a ribbon based on the quality of their participation in each event.
 Top contestants in each event will receive a special rosette ribbon.
 Those receiving blue ribbons will be invited to participate in the Educational Tour.
 Those giving demonstrations may qualify to give their demonstration at the Missouri State Fair.
-Some contests allow winners to advance to state competition.
+Some events allow winners to advance to state competition.

-Franklin County 4-H Achievement Night will be held Friday May 8, at the Pacific Middle School beginning with a pot luck dinner at 6:00 p.m.
+Franklin County 4-H Achievement Night will be held May 12, 2017, at the Pacific Middle School beginning with a pot luck dinner at 6:00 p.m.
 Registration forms are due by 4 p.m. on May 1, 2017.
 Pre-registration Form (PDF)

-SHOW AND TELL: Show and Tell is for first year members only.
+SHOW AND TELL: Show and Tell is for first year members and Clover Kids only.
 You show and tell about something you have made or grown in your project.
 Tell briefly what the item is, and how you made it.
 You might also tell why you chose the item, and the easiest, and most difficult parts about making it.
 Keep the object visible at all times.
 Finish by reviewing what you have told the judge.

 PUBLIC SPEAKING For more information: www.4h.missouri.edu/go/events/publicspeaking/ Public Speaking divisions are Junior (age 8-10), Intermediate (age 11-13), and Senior (age 14 and older).